UMAprotocol/docs/docs/developers/perp-deployment.md

 ## Deploy an Perpetual on a Mainnet fork

-Since the Perpetual contract won't expire, it is a good idea to run the EMP on a mainnet fork before deploying to mainet directly.
+Since the Perpetual contract won't expire, it is a good idea to test on a mainnet fork before deploying to mainnet directly.
 This is to make sure the contract is correctly set-up the way you expect it to work.

 The type of fork that you are creating will depend upon the node you are referencing in your.node.url.io.
 If using Infura for a Kovan fork, your.node.url.io will follow this format